aravindacc/AU-July-2020/28_july_REST_API/assignment.md

   - Note : id is path parameter

-please, update mysql database connection in DBservice module contsructor().
+please, update **mysql database** connection in DBservice module contsructor().
+It will automatically create schema and table in database.